atulshgl/C-Tester/README.md

 6. The application compares the output of your code with the pretests output.
 7. If the comparision is 100% it opens the submit page for the problem.

 NOTE: Supports python 2.7 only.
+Check for libraries used in .py files.